Scooby Goes Hollywood

 Scooby Goes Hollywood (later released on home video as Scooby-Doo Goes Hollywood) is a 1979 animated television special starring the cast of Hanna-Barbera's Saturday-morning cartoon series Scooby-Doo.
-It was originally broadcast on ABC on December 23, 1979.
-It is also the first Scooby-Doo film ever produced.
+It was originally broadcast on ABC on December 23, 1979 to celebrate the 10th anniversary of the franchise.

 A musical-based parody of both the Scooby-Doo formula and of Hollywood in general, the story line centered on Shaggy convincing Scooby that both of them deserve better than being stars in what he considers a low-class Saturday morning show, and attempts to pitch a number of potential prime-time shows to network executive "C.J." (voiced by Rip Taylor), all of which are parodies of movies and then-popular TV shows which are How The West Was Won, Happy Days, Laverne & Shirley, Superman, The Sound of Music, Saturday Night Fever, Sonny & Cher, The Love Boat, and Charlie's Angels.
-Caught in the middle of this ordeal are Fred, Daphne, Velma, and Scooby's loyal Saturday morning fan base; all of whom convince Scooby to come back to his Saturday morning TV show.
+Caught in the middle of this ordeal are Fred, Daphne, Velma, and Scooby's loyal Saturday morning fan base; all of whom convince Scooby to come back to his Saturday morning television show.

-The special was first released on VHS by Worldvision Enterprises in the 1980s, and again by Warner Home Video in 1997.
+The special was first released on VHS by Worldvision Enterprises in the 1980s, and again later by Warner Home Video in 1997.
 The special was released on DVD by Warner Bros. on June 4, 2002.
+The special was included as a bonus feature in the Blu-ray release of Scooby-Doo! and the Reluctant Werewolf in 2024.